eventnetusa/eventnet/src/_vip/virtualsalesrooms.md

-      Unlimited scalability to enroll 10 to 10,000+ on-call representatives nationwide working from home or anywhere on mobile devices.
+      Unlimited scalability to enroll 10 to 10,000+ on-call representatives nationwide working from home or anywhere on mobile devices.&nbsp;

+      VirtualSalesRooms is a powerful asset for broker and agency recruitment.

       <u><strong>How it Works:</strong></u><br><br>**1\.
 Customer initiates